St. Thomas's Church (old), Dublin

 St Thomas's Church in Marlborough Street, Dublin was a Church of Ireland parish church.
 It was replaced by a new church, St. Thomas's Church, Cathal Brugha Street, Dublin, in 1930.

 The church

 Establishment

 St Thomas's Church was built in 1758-62 in Marlborough Street when the parish of St. Mary's was divided to cope with increased population.
-The architect of this church (and of St. Catherine's in Thomas Street) was Mr. John Smith.
+The architect of this church (and of St. Catherine's in Thomas Street) was John Smyth.
 The design is modelled on Palladio's Il Redentore in Venice. £2000 was granted by Parliament for the building of the church, and later another thousand pounds to finish it off.
 At the time it was considered to have the most beautiful facade of any church in the city, built in the Palladian style similar to St Catherine's Church on Thomas Street.
 It was opened for worship in 1762.

 Operation

 In 1866 Rev. John Grainger from St. Thomas's, moved to the found the new Church in Sherrif Street, East Wall St. Barnabas' Church, Dublin.